Tetehuitl/prayerbook/README.md

 ### make-pdf script

-The `make-pdf` script that live in the root directory will run `lualatex` on the appropriate files in the `tex` directory 3x to make sure the TOC and anything else that requires multiple passes are done.
+The `make-pdf` script that lives in the root directory will run `lualatex` on the appropriate files in the `tex` directory 3x to make sure the TOC and anything else that requires multiple passes are done.
 The script then runs `lualaex` once to make the booklet layout from the pdf output from the first three rounds.

 ### CONFIG